alanng10/class-lang/Doc/Article/Word/a.md

 Word "audio" has meaning that is tune points line.

-Word "time" has meaning that is serial world change.
+Word "time" has meaning that is serial instants.

 Word "type" has meaning that is info entry.